jacebenson/jace.pro/src/posts/drafts/2024-08-09-do-you-need-a-ci-and-not-its-matched-asset-enter-skip_sync.md

 ---
-title: Do you need a CI and not it's matched Asset?
+title: Do you need a CI and not the matched Asset?
 Enter skip_sync
 description: "What is the skip_sync field on Asset or CI record - Support and Troubleshooting (servicenow.com)\r\n\r\n\r\n\r\nThis sentence has five words.
 Here are five more word..."
 date: '2024-08-09'
 tags:
   - servicenow
   - knowledge
 redirectFrom:
+  - /do-you-need-a-ci-and-not-the-matched-asset-enter-skip_sync/
   - /do-you-need-a-ci-and-not-its-matched-asset-enter-skip_sync/

 ---

 <!--StartFragment-->